oldham123/cfa_level_iii/_readings/Reading 15 Managing Institutional Investor Portfolios.md

     - An ALM perspective is usually appropriate, given the obligations to beneficiaries
     - Valuation risk and interest rate risk are of paramount importance, and ensuring that the duration of assets and liabilities is matched is key
     - Reinvestment risk is also a big concern, since reinvestment of coupon proceeds from fund assets is necessary in order to successfully generate the returns required to fund annuities
-    - *Cash flow volatility* can obstruct the firm from being able to reinvest proceeds efficiencly
+    - *Cash flow volatility* can obstruct the firm from being able to reinvest proceeds efficiently
-    - *Credit risk* can also jeapordise the payment of these proceeds, and must be controlled through diversification
+    - *Credit risk* can also jeopardise the payment of these proceeds, and must be controlled through diversification
   - *Return*: The assumed rate of growth of assets is normally held to be the minimum rate of return, but higher returns are desirable, so as to offer more competitive policies
     - Investments are primarily in fixed-income, but the surplus can be invested with more risk